hero media

 Step 1: Research and plan

-Google everything you can about the trail you’re tackling.
+Google everything you can about the trail.
 Get a feel of the route, particularly if it’s a long one, and check the difficulty level even if you’re an experienced bushwalker.
-Conditions change and sections may be undergoing maintenance so always gather as much information as possible prior to go-time so there are no surprises.
+Conditions change and sections may undergo maintenance so gather as much information as possible prior to go-time.

 Step 2: Check the weather

-It’s a no-brainer but should be reminded.
-Ensure your walk isn’t rained out or overheated unexpectedly.
+It’s a no-brainer but one should always be reminded.
+Ensure your day isn’t rained out or that the heat won’t sizzle you.

 Step 3: Piece together the perfect outfit

-No matter where your journey takes you, waterproof and windproof clothing is your best bet and layering tops makes it easy to cool down as the day heats up.
-Plus, opting for long, loose pants will keep insects and grazes at bay.
-Choose sturdy, protective shoes with soles that grip and don’t forget a hat.
+No matter the route you pick, waterproof and windproof clothing is your best bet.
+Layering tops makes it easy to cool down as the day heats up, while opting for long, loose pants will keep insects and grazes at bay.
+Choose sturdy, protective shoes with soles that grip, and don’t forget a hat.

 Step 4: Pack like a pro

-Here’s the checklist: sunscreen, insect repellent, more than two litres of water per person, nutritious snacks, a torch, a simple first aid kit that includes Band-Aids, antiseptic and small scissors and your mobile phone and/or a map.
+Here’s the checklist: sunscreen, insect repellent, more than two litres of water per person, nutritious snacks, a torch, a simple first aid kit that includes Band-Aids, antiseptic, small scissors, your mobile phone and screenshots of a map.
 If you’re camping, you’ll need a tent and sleeping bag at a minimum.

 Step 5: Download an app

-The NSW National Parks app contains up-to-date information on hundreds of Sydney’s best walks.
-Plus, you can download your route before you go so even if you’re out of range, your map will remain a click away.
+The NSW National Parks app offers up-to-date information on hundreds of Sydney’s best walks.
+Plus, you can download your route before you go, so if you’re out of range, your map stays with you.

 Step 6: Tell a friend

-Finally, make sure somebody knows you’re heading out and may be uncontactable due to trekking outside of phone satellite proximity.
-It may seem extreme, but accidents can happen and it’s better to err on the side of caution if you’re planning an epic adventure.
+Finally, make sure somebody knows you’re out and may be uncontactable.
+It may seem extreme, but accidents happen and it’s better to err on the side of caution if you’re planning an epic adventure.

 Kristie Lau-Adams